emilhe/dash-leaflet-docs/docs/getting_started.md

     * `LayersControl`
     * `ScaleControl`

-For documentation on these components, the [React-Leaflet API component reference](https://react-leaflet.js.org/docs/api-components/) as well as the [Leaflet API reference](https://leafletjs.com/reference.html) are great resources.
+For additional documentation on these components, the [React-Leaflet API component reference](https://react-leaflet.js.org/docs/api-components/) as well as the [Leaflet API reference](https://leafletjs.com/reference.html) are great resources.

 ### Leaflet plugins